Ayar law here. And we are back for our second installment of “What to Ask When Hiring a Tax Attorney” mini-series

 Key Insights We Will Discuss:

-5 Qs to ask tax attorneys before you hire them.
+5 Questions to ask tax attorneys before you hire them.

 These questions concern what kind of working relationship you can expect should you hire above-mentioned attorney.
 (These questions are in no particular order).